kthornbloom/slide-to-submit/README.md

 <a href="http://kthornbloom.com/slidetosubmit/">View Demo</a>

 Simply slide the element to the right to submit the form, similar to unlocking an iOS device.
+(Slide via a mouse drag, or touch!)
 If a user mistakenly clicks instead, the sliding element will do a little animation to help suggest what to do.

 ###Usage
 Slide To Submit requires jQuery.
 Add the plugin after jQuery, and initialize it.
 You may also call options here.